Fryzka776/todo-list-app/README.md

 Run the Development Server: In the terminal, enter: ng serve The application will be available at http://localhost:4200/.

+## Login Data

+To access the full functionality of the application, users are required to log in using the following credentials:
+Username: test
+Password: test123

 ## Feature Description

 The To-Do List project in Angular Material allows users to manage a list of tasks to be completed.
 Here is a list of available features: